ddedmari/Tidy_Data_Project/codebook.md

 * expanded short form "Acc" to "Acceleration" to make it more readable
 * expanded short form "Gyro" to "AngularVelocity" to make it more meaningful
 * expanded short form "Mag" to "Magnitude" to make it more readable
-* Converted variable names to uniform case where I initial letters are capitalized
+* Converted variable names to uniform case where initial letters of words are capitalized
 * Expanded X$ to Xaxis to make it more readable
 * Expanded Y$ to Yaxis to make it more readable
 * Expanded Z$ to Zaxis to make it more readable